 “Working from Home vs the office” is now a topic of conversation around the dining table like never before.
-Almost all office-based workers, business men and women, panellists, journalists and economists have batted the merits of each back and forth for several weeks.
+Almost all office-based workers, business men, and women, panelists, journalists, and economists have batted the merits of each back and forth for several weeks.
 The consensus, so far, appears to be that the office is not dead, even as we enter the second lockdown in the UK.
 The office will instead become a hub for creativity, innovation, and collaboration.
-It will bring people together for specific activities and progressive organisations will design office space that facilitates, enables, and encourages this type of activity to maximise the return of the time employees spend in the office.
+It will bring people together for specific activities and progressive organizations will design office space that facilitates, enables, and encourages this type of activity to maximize the return of the time employees spend in the office.

 This all makes sense, however, it misses two critical elements of office life: